ray-project/ray/doc/source/workflows/concepts.rst

     def hello():
         return "hello"

-    @workflow.step
+    @ray.remote
     def words() -> List[ray.ObjectRef]:
+        # NOTE: Here it is ".remote()" instead of ".bind()", so
+        # it creates an ObjectRef instead of a DAG.
         return [hello.remote(), ray.put("world")]

-    @workflow.step
+    @ray.remote
     def concat(words: List[ray.ObjectRef]) -> str:
         return " ".join([ray.get(w) for w in words])

     workflow.init()
-    assert concat.step(words.step()).run() == "hello world"
+    assert workflow.create(concat.bind(words.bind())).run() == "hello world"

 Dynamic Workflows
 ~~~~~~~~~~~~~~~~~
 Workflows can generate new steps at runtime.
+This is achieved by returning a continuation of a DAG.
+A continuation is something returned by a function and executed after it returns.
-When a step returns a step future as its output, that DAG of steps is dynamically inserted into the workflow DAG following the original step.
-This feature enables nesting, looping, and recursion within workflows.
+The continuation feature enables nesting, looping, and recursion within workflows.

 .. code-block:: python
     :caption: The Fibonacci recursive workflow:

-    @workflow.step
+    @ray.remote
     def add(a: int, b: int) -> int:
         return a + b

-    @workflow.step
+    @ray.remote
     def fib(n: int) -> int:
         if n <= 1:
             return n
+        # return a continuation of a DAG
-        return add.step(fib.step(n - 1), fib.step(n - 2))
+        return workflow.continuation(add.bind(fib.bind(n - 1), fib.bind(n - 2)))

-    assert fib.step(10).run() == 55
+    assert workflow.create(fib.bind(10)).run() == 55

 Virtual Actors
 ~~~~~~~~~~~~~~